kevinMEH/code-animations/README.md

 ## Copyright

 **You may not copy, reproduce, distribute, publish or in any other way use my works without CLEARLY attributing to me (`kevinMEH`).
 You may not use my works for commercial purposes.
-You may use my works for educational (non-commercial) or personal purposes ONLY.**
+You may use my works for educational (non-commercial) or personal purposes ONLY.
+Please contact me if you wish to use my works for commercial purposes.**